 After this, you will cross the famous Ponte Vecchio Bridge and take a moment to marvel at Florence’s artisan jewellery shops nearby before moving towards Palazzo Pitti, where the tour ends.
 Keep reading below to learn more details about this Private Florence Walking Tour — what’s included, what isn’t included, etc. If you have any questions, please don’t hesitate to get in touch.
-Start planning your Florentine adventure with Walkabout Tours!
+Start planning your Florentine adventure with Citywalkers!

 Piazza della Repubblica, next to the carousel

 You can add the hotel pickup service during the booking.

 Meet your guide in Piazza della Repubblica, next to the carousel.

 Just look for your guide with the official CITYWALKERS YELLOW umbrella and T-shirt.